-3Carr, Alice Payne; scrapbook; Newspaper clipping, penciled date, ; scrapbook of Alice Payne Carr; in possession of Mrs. Philip Page Nelson, 194 Culpeper St., Warrenton, Va.
-22186.
+3Carr, Alice Payne; scrapbook; Newspaper clipping, scrapbook of Alice Payne Carr; shown to the author of by the late Mrs. Philip Page Nelson of Warrenton, Virginia.
 Mrs. Carr was Mr. Nelson's aunt.

-4 Many copies of the May 20,1890 reunion photographs are in the hands of various Fauquier families who are descendants of Black Horse Cavalrymen.
+4 Many copies of the May 20, 1890 reunion photographs are in the hands of various Fauquier families who are descendants of Black Horse Cavalrymen.
 The author has constructed the list from multiple sources.
 Several sources, including a newspaper clipping pasted on the back of a photograph furnished by Anne Payne Warner (Mrs. Walter E.) 1479 Eagle Ct., Arnold, Md.
 21012, a great granddaughter of General Payne, provided the information that the reunion was occasioned by the assembly of the Veterans to plan their attendance of the dedication of the monument to General Robert E. Lee in Richmond on May 29, 1890.

 Names marked with a "V" are taken from "Roster of the Black Horse Cavalry."
-This document is printed, but its source is unknown.6 This list must be considered as highly reliable, because it was produced about a decade after the war, between 1874 and 1878.7 Yet the list contains several names which appear nowhere else!
-Copy of roster ends with last name Turner, rest of list obscured.
+This document is printed, but its source is unknown.6 This list must be considered as highly reliable, because it was produced about a decade after the war, between 1874 and 1878.7 Yet the list contains several names that appear nowhere else!
+This copy of roster ends with last name Turner; the rest of the list is obscured.